Takin Enclosure | Bhutan Travel & Tour | Druk Asia

 Landmark in Bhutan

-When a small number of Takin were confined in a "mini-zoo" in Thimphu, the King of Bhutan felt that it was improper for a Buddhist country to confine animals for religious and environmental reasons.
-He therefore ordered the release of the animals and the closure of the mini-zoo.
-To everyone’s surprise, the Takin, known for their docile behavior, refused to leave the immediate area, and strayed in the streets of Thimphu in search of food for weeks.
+When a small number of Takin were confined in a mini-zoo in Thimphu, the King of Bhutan ordered their release due to religious and environmental reasons.
+The animals, known for their docile behaviour, refused to leave the area and strayed in the streets in search of food, leading to the establishment of the Takin Preserve in the Motithang neighbourhood.

 Travel Packages